Fix AI Image Wrong Perspective or Scale

 Step 6: Use ControlNet Depth for strict perspective

-When you have a reference image with the perspective you want:
+When you have a reference image with the exact perspective you want, stop fighting the prose and lock it geometrically:

 Prevention

-• Open every prompt with a 5-7 token camera block: focal length + viewpoint + perspective style
+• Open every prompt with a 5-7 word camera block: focal length + viewpoint + perspective style.

-• Match aspect ratio to scene type (landscape for environments, portrait for people)
+• Match aspect ratio to the scene type (landscape for environments, portrait for people).

-• For architectural / product work, use ControlNet Depth as default
+• For architectural or product work, make ControlNet Depth your default rather than a rescue.

 Tags: #Image generation #Debug #Troubleshooting